-If the premature heartbeats only happen every once in awhile, there is very little impact on the heart and how it pumps.
+If the premature heartbeats are infrequent, there is very little impact on the heart and how it pumps.
 You may have no symptoms at all.
-Typically, if you notice the premature beats, you are aware of a strong or a skipped beat.
+Typically, a premature beat feels like a strong or skipped beat.

 Causes and Risk Factors